Iskers/Assignment_1-Circuits/README.rst

 parts.py
 ~~~~~~~~
 This module contains the parts of the circuit.
-The ``class Part`` is abstract class for all other parts used.
+The class ``Part`` is abstract class for all other parts used.
 It
-contains a name which is a property shared by all parts, used with ``Part.name``.
+contains a name which is a property shared by all parts, accessed with ``Part.name``.

 It also contains two different
 `factory methods <https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)>`_, which use arguments or